USFWS/secas/workshops.md

 <ul>
   <li>For more information about what changes you can expect to see with the 2023 update to the Southeast Blueprint, take a look at <a href="https://secassoutheast.org/2021/07/30/Progress-toward-a-more-consistent-Southeast-Blueprint-in-2022.html">this blog by SECAS Science Coordinator, Rua Mordecai</a>.</li>
-  <li>To learn about the feedback we've received so far on an earlier draft of the Caribbean priorities, <a href="https://secassoutheast.org/2021/07/30/Progress-toward-a-more-consistent-Southeast-Blueprint-in-2022.html">this blog by Alex Lamle of the user support team</a>.</li>
+  <li>To learn about the feedback we've received so far on an earlier draft of the Caribbean priorities, <a href="https://secassoutheast.org/2021/07/30/Progress-toward-a-more-consistent-Southeast-Blueprint-in-2022.html">this blog by Alex Lamle of the Blueprint User Support team</a>.</li>
   <li>Would you like more information about the history of the Blueprint and how it is developed? <a href="http://secassoutheast.org/blueprint">Explore the Blueprint page of the SECAS website</a> or reach out to <a href="http://secassoutheast.org/staff">Blueprint User Support staff in your area</a>.</li>
   <li>Have questions about the workshops?
 Contact <a href="mailto:hilary_morris@fws.gov">hilary_morris@fws.gov</a>.</li>
   <li>Unable to attend any of the scheduled workshops?
 There will be an alternative way to provide feedback, so stay tuned for more information, or reach out to one of <a href="http://secassoutheast.org/staff">our Blueprint User Support staff</a> in the meantime.</li>